CommunityToolkit/Labs-Windows/ReadMe.md

 ## Building the Sample App

+First ensure you've met the [Build Requirements](#build-requirements) or the build scripts will fail.

-You can build the main Sample App solution to see all the experiments currently available in this repository by running the `GenerateAllSolution.bat` script in the repo root.
+Next you can build the main Sample App solution to see all the experiments currently available in this repository by running the `GenerateAllSolution.bat` script in the repo root.

-> **Note**
->
-> The script requires that you:
->
-> 1. Install SlnGen by running `dotnet tool install --global Microsoft.VisualStudio.SlnGen.Tool`
-> 2. Run `dotnet tool restore`
-> 3. Add `MSBuild.exe` to your PATH

 Then just open the `CommunityToolkit.AllComponents.sln` solution in Visual Studio.
 You can run one of the project heads such as `CommunityToolkit.App.WinAppSdk` to run the sample app for that platform.